-To be program eligible, the home must be located within the boundary your employer approved, identified by the map below.
+To be eligible for the IUPUI Anchor Housing program, the home must be located within select neighborhoods around the IUPUI campus within the boundaries identified below.
 Not sure if the home qualifies for the program?
-Contact Trevor Meeks, vice president of single family lending for INHP, at 317-610-4607 or email email@example.com.
+Contact Dave Nash, INHP's mortgage lending sales manager, at 317-610-4641 or email email@example.com.

 The anchor housing program is a way for your employer to encourage its employees to live near where they work.
 Studies show that employees living closer to work have decreased transportation costs, which leads to increased disposable income.
 Employees who invest in homes near their work also become more invested in their community.
 Increased community investment stabilizes or revitalizes neighborhoods.
 Strong neighborhoods mean strong cities.

 The following area employers were selected to participate in the inaugural anchor housing program:

 Christian Theological Seminary

 Crown Hill Cemetery

 Health and Hospital Corporation